 In addition, the deflection of the sample during increasing load until break can be recorded.
-This enables the calculation of the Young’s modulus or the V-modulus.
+This enables the calculation of the Young’s modulus.

-Where are the limits of hot bending strength?
+Where are the limits of hot flexural strength?

-We would be pleased to contact you to discuss the possibilities of hot bending strength testing of your ceramic.
+We would be pleased to discuss the possibilities of hot bending strength testing of your ceramic.

 What other testing methods does WZR offer at high temperatures?